JoeDeSantis1/amp_stake/README.md

 Thanks for checking out my App!

-The AMP staking Calculator helps to determine how long it will take to recoup the cost of staking your AMP.
+AMP is a digital collateral token used to facilitate digital transfers of currency.
+AMP tokens can be purchased and offered to a collateral pool for use by the network running the pool.
+The process of offering your AMP tokens for use is called staking.
+The owner of the AMP is rewarded for offering their tokens as collateral.
+There is, however, a cost associated with staking.
+This cost changes frequently and the AMP staking calculator helps determine how long it takes to recoup the cost.